joshdeburr/Insurance-Fraud-Anomaly-Detection/README.md

 ## Conclusion

 This project demonstrates a practical approach to healthcare claims analysis using provider-level aggregation, statistical outlier detection, and risk scoring.
-The workflow can help prioritize providers for further review and serves as a foundation for more advanced fraud, waste, and abuse detection techniques.
+The workflow can help prioritize providers for further review and serves as a foundation for more advanced fraud detection techniques.

 ---